inBeat/inbeat-website/content/top-influencers/instagram/hair-dressers/poland/_index.md

 ---
-title: Top 10 Hair Dressers Instagram Influencers In Poland In 2022
+title: Top 10 Hair Dressers Instagram Influencers In Poland In 2023
 description: >-
-  Find top hair dressers Instagram influencers in Poland in 2022.
-Most popular hashtags: #hair #hairstyle #fashion #polishgirl.
+  Find top hair dressers Instagram influencers in Poland in 2023.
+Most popular hashtags: #style #beauty #polskadziewczyna #hair.
 platform: Instagram
-hits: 18
+hits: 12
-text_top: Discover the top-rated Instagram influencers on inBeat.
+text_top: See the top-rated Instagram accounts on inBeat.
-text_bottom: Our platform aggregates 18 Instagram influencers like this in Poland for you to connect with.
+text_bottom: Our database has 12 Instagram influencers like this in Poland for you to contact.
 profiles:
   - username: "jacek_bystryofficial"
     fullname: >-